valeIT/valeIT.github.io/copyright/index.md

 **Minimal Counter:** The Icon is based on an .svg provided by [FlatIcon.com](http://www.flaticon.com)

-### Changelog

-*   July 10, 2015 : First Version.
-*   July 22, 2015 : Added specific copyrights for the website and the following apps: Minimal Counter.
-*   July 26, 2015: Added copy of the Licenses used at the bottom of the page.
-* February 11, 2016: Added a paragraph about how to report Issues with the site on Github.

 ### Licenses

 The frameworks released under a license that is not MIT are listed below: